dmbarbour/wikilon/docs/ApplicationModel.md

 To support priority explicitly, we could prioritize `alt` by including a number that heuristically indicates how much weight we should associate with the first option above the second.
 To support scratch-spaces for computations and composition of applications, we could also support a hierarchical state model with subdirectories, e.g. `in : Directory → m a → m a`.
 For concurrent operations, we can safely add a `fork` operation due to single-assignment restrictions.

 Weaknesses of this model are combinatorial explosions of search paths (too many options) and expression of concurrent constraints or contributions to a single value (e.g. no way for individual behaviors to say "render this" then combine all these options).

-## Reactive Demand Programming

-Reactive Demand Programming (RDP) allows multiple behaviors to contribute to a value explicitly, combining these "contributions" into a shared set (e.g. via union function).
-RDP is inspired from overlay networks and functional programming.
-Minimally, a monadic API could might like this:

-        get : Label a → m (Set of a)      CURRENT STATE put : Label a → Set of a → m ()   FOR NEXT STATE

-The monadic behavior would apply 'continuously' rather than representing a stateful loop.
-This is very convenient for live programming.
-We could also borrow from Behavioral Programming (BP) a concept of suppression or deletion:

-        suppress : Label a → Set of a → m ()

-With suppression, we can additionally support durable data - labels that preserve data with an implicit `get >>= put` behavior.
-This would have some similarities to functional-relational programming.

-To provide deterministic representations for `Set of a` requires the ability to compare and order the `a` values.
-Comparable data is also useful to isolate changes for incremental updates, optimizing stable subnets.
-The cost, however, is that we cannot have arbitrary function value types within our sets.

-RDP is a programming model designed for Awelon project.
-It's a great fit for live programming.
-The main weakness is that we'll need to write several ad-hoc effects adapters.
-Adapting to external publish-subscribe systems is perhaps the easiest.

 # Second Class Models